mateusz/silverstripe-frontend/Readme.md

 ### Events

-* `beforepagefetch`: before the AJAX call is made
+* `beforepagefetch`: before the AJAX call is made.
+Return false to prevent fetching.
 * `afterpagefetch`: after a successful fetch & refresh (i.e. after the relevant afterrefresh)
-* `beforerefresh`: before the widget is updated (removed and recreated to fit with the current options)
+* `beforerefresh`: before the widget is updated (removed and recreated to fit with the current options).
+Return false to prevent refreshing.
-* `afterrefresh`: after the widget has been updated
+* `afterrefresh`: after the widget has been updated.
+* `ontransition`: called just before the pagination-content element is about to be manipulated.
+Return false to prevent default behaviour.

 ## ssendless (jquery.ss.endless.js)